Family and Children's Society records

 The files in each of the series contain some of the following: correspondence, survey reports, committee minutes, district reports, statistics, published material, manuals, photographs, advertising, clippings, publicity, and legal documents describing mergers and property management.
 The published annual reports are filed at the beginning of each series named for that agency.
 The Container List provides the inclusive dates of the reports as well as a listing of all items in the collection.

 For background information, it is very useful to examine the material in Series 1: Family and Children's Society Subseries 1: History.
 Filed here is the research material collected by Grace Sperow who had been associated with the Society since 1926.
 Miss Sperow's work was intended for a written history to celebrate the 125th anniversary of the Family and Children's Society in 1974.

 Several persons who were influential in the early years of charity work are represented in the collection including John Glenn, Amos Griswald Warner, and Paul T. Beisser.
 Most notable is Mary Richmond who began her career in Baltimore and later achieved national recognition for her contributions to the field of social work.
 Materials related to Miss Richmond are filed in Series 4: Charity Organization Society.

-- Family and Children's Services of Central Maryland (Organization)
+- Family and Children's Services of Central Maryland (Corporate Entity)